Maximize Your Savings: The Ultimate Guide to New Roof Tax Deductions

 Specific Tax Codes for Home Offices

-- If part of your home is used as a home office, a portion of your new roof expense may be deductible or depreciated, reflecting the business use of your home.
+• If part of your home is a home office, you might be able to deduct or depreciate some of your new roof expenses.
+This reflects the business use of your home.

 Navigating Complex Tax Codes